Irtiaz/Synthesis/README.md

 This program has been taught discrete reactions and it uses dfs bactracking algorithm to connect the pieces together

-### Catuion: This is not supposed to be used as your guide book!
+### Caution: This is not supposed to be used as your guide book!
 It's only a toy project.